-Table 16.
+Table 15.
 System setup options-Pre-boot Behavior menu

-re-boot Behavior Adapter Warnings Enable Adapter Warnings Enable or disable the warning messages during boot when the adapters with less power capacity are detected.
+e-boot Behavior Adapter Warnings Enable Adapter Warnings Enable or disable the warning messages during boot when the adapters with less power capacity are detected.
 By default, the option is enabled.
 Warning and Errors Enable or disable the action to be done when a warning or error is encountered By default, the Prompt on Warnings and Errors option is enabled.
 USB-C Warnings Enable Dock Warning Messages By default, the option is enabled.
 Fastboot Allows you to configure the speed of the UEFI boot process.
 By default, the Minimal option is enabled.
 Extend BIOS POST Time Set the BIOS POST load time.
 By default, the 0 seconds option is enabled.
+MAC Address Pass-Through Replaces the external NIC MAC address with the selected MAC address from the system.
+By default, the Passthrough MAC Address option is enabled.
+Sign of Life Early Keyboard Backlight By default, the option is enabled.

-Table 17.
+Table 16.
 System setup options-Virtualization menu

 Virtualization

 Intel Virtualization Technology

-Enable Intel Virtualization Technology (VT) When enabled, the system will be able to run a Virtual Machine Monitor (VMM).
+Enable Intel Virtualization Technology When enabled, the system can run a Virtual Machine Monitor (VMM).

+(VT) By default, the option is enabled.

+VT for Direct I/O When enabled, the system can perform Virtualization Technology for Direct I/O (VT-d).

 By default, the option is enabled.

-VT for Direct I/O When enabled, the system will be able to perform Virtualization Technology for Direct I/O (VT-d).

-By default, the option is enabled.
+Intel Trusted Execution Technology (TXT)

+Enable Intel Trusted Execution Technology (TXT) Specifies whether a measured Virtual Machine Monitor (MVMM) can use the additional hardware capabilities that are provided by Intel Trusted Execution Technology.
+The following must be enabled in order to enable Intel TXT.

-Table 17.
+Table 16.
 System setup options-Virtualization menu (continued)